Brazil rejects Russia’s Sputnik V coronavirus vaccine, citing safety concerns

 “On Sputnik, we are still waiting, we are still in the back-and-forth stage.
 So we don’t have a review meeting scheduled yet,” WHO spokeswoman Margaret Harris told a briefing in Geneva, Reuters reported.

-Last week, RDIF claimed that its efficacy rate had reached 97.6 percent based on an analysis of 3.8 million Russians who were given the vaccine, which requires two doses.
+Last week, the RDIF claimed that its efficacy rate had reached 97.6 percent based on an analysis of 3.8 million Russians who were given the vaccine, which requires two doses.

 The organization said that the analysis compared infection rates among vaccinated and unvaccinated Russians and that the data would be published in a peer-reviewed medical journal next month.